cyclus/cyclus.github.com/source/cep/cep6.rst

 - Bug Fix
 - Other

+A major feature is likely to be highlighted in subsequent release notes, whereas a minor feature may either not be listed or listed separately.

 It may have any number of other descriptive labels.
 A PR is considered blocked if it does not have one of the above labels.

 Layout
 =======

-Any PR must have, at minimum, a succint summary of its associated changes.
+Any PR must have, at minimum, a succinct summary of its associated changes.
 This summary must be present at the top of the PR body and must be followed by a new line.
 A PR is considered blocked if it does comply with this structure.

+Any additional structure, while clarifying, is optional.

 Example
 -------